How a direct relationship with your doctor leads to better care and lower costs

 Direct Primary Care addresses most, if not all, primary care needs including labs and medications at low prices, and most services that DPC clinics provide, such as bloodwork and simple procedures like stitches, are built into the monthly membership fee.
 The monthly cost to be a member of a DPC practice is affordable and often falls into the range of other monthly bills such as internet and cell phone bills .
 In many cases, patients can call or text their provider for medical advice or urgent care.
 This accessibility saves both patient and doctor time and money since the doctor can begin their assessment of the patient’s need before they set foot in the office.

 Because of the increased communication and time with a doctor through direct primary care, patients find they have an improved relationship with their doctor which not only is better for their health but gives them peace of mind .
-For individuals with high deductible insurance plans, DPC can be an affordable way to take care of basic primary care needs and urgent illnesses or injuries that do not require emergency treatment.
+DPC can be an affordable way to take care of basic primary care needs and urgent illnesses or injuries that do not require emergency treatment.
 Many members of CMF CURO and Samaritan Ministries have found that Direct Primary Care works very well with the health-sharing process as it is an affordable way to take care of their well-care and minor primary care needs that cannot be shared .

 Healthcare Centered Around the Human Person